Marijuana and Sex: Hot and Steamy Connection Explained

 It is true — marijuana enhances sexuality.
 However, frequent use can lead to unwanted side effects and can even cause sexual dysfunction.

-Anyone can smoke and strip.
-Nevertheless, if you are about to indulge in a unique sexual adventure, do so wisely.
+Therefore, if you are about to indulge in a unique sexual adventure, do so wisely.
 With the proper strain pick and an adequate product selection, you can find yourself in a highly tantric experience.

 Do you last longer when high?